 Are you participating in Lent this year (2020)?

 Growing up Protestant, we didn’t really observe Lent.
 So, when I married into a Catholic family, I didn’t really know what Catholics can eat during Lent.

 It was really confusing and frustrating.
-I couldn’t find one single article that would break down the Lent rules in an easy-to-understand way.
+I couldn’t find one single article that would break down all the Lent fasting rules in an easy-to-understand way.

 So… Catholics aren’t allowed to eat meat during Lent, but fish is okay…?
 What about chicken wings…?
-What can I eat during Lent?
+What can you eat during Lent?

 (They laughed when someone asked “Can you eat chicken wings during Lent?” in RCIA, but the truth is–if you didn’t grow up in Catholic culture–there are some things you just don’t know!)